Innovate faster and cut risk with PHP experts from Zend Services.

 Matthew Weier O’Phinney

-With PHP 8.0 EOL rapidly approaching, teams using PHP 8.0 need to upgrade to a supported PHP version or find alternative means to patch their deployments.
+With PHP 8.0 EOL as of November, 2023, teams using this first version of PHP 8 need to upgrade to a supported PHP version or find alternative means to patch their deployments.

-In this blog, we discuss the impending end of life for PHP 8.0, with details on the risks of deploying un-supported PHP 8.0, potential upgrade paths, and long-term support options for teams that can’t upgrade in time.
+In this blog, we discuss end of life for PHP 8.0, with details on the risks of deploying unsupported PHP 8.0, potential upgrade paths, and long-term support options for teams that didn't upgrade in time.

-While PHP 8.0 is reaching EOL, it's important to note that PHP 8 itself is still in active development, with PHP 8.3 releasing later this year.
+While PHP 8.0 is EOL as of November 2023, it's important to note that PHP 8 itself is still in active development, with PHP 8.4 releasing later this year.

 PHP 8.0, like other PHP versions, has a defined community support lifecycle, with each minor release receiving community support for three years.
 That support is broken down into two phases, active support and security support.
 After the version reaches the end of the security support phase, the version is considered end of life.